yhirano/Mp3VoiceRecorderSampleForAndroid/README.md

 ## License
 * LAME source code licensed under the LGPL.
-* The source code is free and no warranty expect LAME.
+* The source code is free and no warranty except for LAME.

 ## Others
 * Work Galaxy Tab and Nexus One.